 Yesterday, I gave my pig a few plums that got overripe before I had the chance to eat them.
 It was only an hour or two later that I started to worry.
 What if he choked on one of the pits?
 I quickly ran outside to check on him and was relieved to find him snuffling about in his enclosure as usual.

-Pigs will eat almost anything you put in front of them, which is why, as pig owners, we need to be selective about what we offer.
+Pigs will eat almost anything you put in front of them, so we need to be selective about what we offer as pig owners.

 Our pigs enjoyed a biweekly feast of carrot tops and beetroot leaves for many years.
-As we grew organic vegetables for the market, our pigs benefited from the parts humans don’t want to eat.
+As we grew organic vegetables and fruits for the market, our hogs benefited from the parts humans don’t want to eat.
+As spring approached this year, I wanted to know what spring vegetables were good for pigs and decided to make a comprehensive list.

 Nowadays, it seems the vervet monkeys that live on the neighboring property get more of our vegetables than we do.
 We’re subsequently looking at other plants we could grow for our pigs that the monkeys might find less tempting.